• Skip to primary navigation

 • Once ready, let broth cool for 10-15 minutes, then strain into another pot.

 • Add salt and mix.
 Divide between containers/jars.
 Let cool completely before storing in a refrigerator, where it lasts for 5 days, or freeze for up to 1 month.
-Use for soups, curries, sauces, and more!
+Use for broccoli pea soup, curries, sauces, and more!

 Notes